syncfusion-content/wpf-docs/wpf/ReportViewer/How-To/Add-Custom-Report-Item.md

 You need to replace the newly created assembly and its dependent assemblies in the application bin folder.

 1. Create a "ReportExtensions.config" file in your application.
-2. The following "configSections" section is mandatory to process the extension in the control, so add it as shown in the following code:
+2. The following "configSections" section is mandatory to process the extension in the control, so add it as shown in the following code.

 {% highlight xml %}
 <configSections>